-Significant Or Potentially Significant Impact Less than Significant Less than with Significant Mitigation Or Incorporation No Impact
+Less than Less than Significant Significant Mitigation Or No Impact Incorporation

 Noise generated during construction will increase the ambient noise levels for adjoining areas.
 Construction will be temporary, however, and given the limited duration of this impact it is considered to be less than significant.